nehws/nehws.github.io/source/_pages/home.md

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSdEJoQtIVvkzBG98MmcmSprJwX9ac-ktbj_0CeBhEPmI75sXg/viewform" style="font-size: 20px;">**Register Now for New England Hardware Security Day 2024!**</a>

 Join us for an enlightening journey into the world of hardware security, featuring industry-leading speakers, and unparalleled networking opportunities.
-Whether you're a seasoned professional, a curious student, or somewhere in between, New England Hardware Security Day 2024 is the key event to explore the latest in hardware security technologies, trends, and research.
+Whether you're a seasoned professional, a curious student, or somewhere in between, NEHWS is the key event to explore the latest in hardware security technologies, trends, and research.

 **Call for Contributions**